Risk index tool for on-farm nutrient management

 Phase one of the RIT will provide:

-• a risk score for nitrogen (N) loss from farms and plantation forestry, based on environment characteristics, management practices and mitigations.
+• a risk score for nitrogen loss from farms and plantation forestry, based on environment characteristics, management practices and mitigations

 • a risk score at farm and block scale

-• a heatmap that shows hotspot areas of nitrogen (N) loss risk.
+• a heatmap that shows hotspot areas of nitrogen loss risk.

-NB: The RIT will not provide a kg of N number.
+N.B.: The RIT will not provide a figure for kg of nitrogen.

-This enables land managers to determine how land and practice management decisions impact nitrogen-loss risk.
-Areas of higher nitrogen-loss risk may require greater focus to improve freshwater outcomes.
+This will enable land managers to determine how land and practice management decisions impact nitrogen-loss risk.
+Areas of higher nitrogen-loss risk may need more work to improve freshwater outcomes.

 View the slidedeck for an overview of how the RIT works.